hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 All state files are encrypted (using HashiCorp Vault) and stored securely in your Terraform Cloud account.
 You'll never have to worry about losing or deleting your state file again.

 ---
+name: execution-mode
+# Terraform Cloud Execution Modes

+**Local Execution** - Terraform commands run on your laptop or workstation and all variables are configured locally.
+Only the terraform state is stored remotely.

+**Remote Execution** - Terraform commands are run in a Terraform Cloud container environment.
+All variables are stored in the remote workspace.
+Code can be stored in a Version Control System repository.
+Limited to 1 concurrent run for free tier users.

+---
 name: lab-exercise-2c
 # 👩‍💻 Lab Exercise: Terraform Cloud
 In the final part of the second lab we'll create a free Terraform Cloud account and enable remote storage of our state file.